Professional Doctorate in Physical Therapy (D.P.T.)

 International students should commence the application process at least six months in advance of the application deadline.
 Official transcripts providing proof of completion of all admission requirements will be necessary from all accepted and deposited students before enrolling in the program.

-Applicants will be selected for admission based on the strength of their application and interview, including pre-requisite science GPA, overall GPA, GRE scores, recommendations, personal statement, and healthcare experiences.
+Applicants will be selected for admission based on the strength of their application, including pre-requisite science GPA, overall GPA, GRE scores, recommendations, personal statement, and healthcare experiences.
 Select applicants will be invited for required interviews by PT faculty.

 (617-521-2635) to arrange to meet individually with faculty, attend a class, and meet current physical therapy students.

 Prerequisite Course Registration

-In some cases, when an applicant has many pre-requisite courses to complete, it is possible to register through the Dorothea Dix Scholar's Program (undergraduate adult continuing education department).
+In some cases, when an applicant has many prerequisite courses to complete, it is possible to register through the Dorothea Dix Scholar's Program (undergraduate adult continuing education department).
 These courses are offered on campus during the day during the academic year.
 For any questions regarding this process, the Dix Office can be reached at 617-521-2500 and email@example.com.